zimage/zbx-hpmsa/README.md

  ## Version 0.3 (dev)
- Version 0.3 get all features that 0.2 has.
-Also it has the same arguments and can be use like 0.2, but now you must install 'requests' library first.
+ Version 0.3 get all features that v0.2 has.
+Also it has the same arguments and can be use like v0.2, but now you must install 'requests' library first.
+Also, as experiment I'm using 'lxml' instead default 'xml' from standard Python library, so you should intstall it too for now.
  - [x] Bulk requests for dependent items of Zabbix 3.4
  - [x] Enclosures monitoring
+ - [x] Session key cache (MSA login cache)

 ## Usage
 - Both 0.2 and 0.3 versions has LLD of controllers, vdisks and disks: